AaronWatters/array_gizmos/overlayed_segmentation.md

+## The following documentation documents a deprecated interface.

 # Notes on the overlayed segmentation proof of concept.

 These are some temporary notes on the "overlayed segmentation" proof of concept.